van-appears/pngsound/README.md

-TODO allow different frequency range for low pass
+* BUG no output with 1 row?
-TODO allow 'shifting' oscillator (equivalent to changeRatio) TODO allow changeRatios per sound attribute?
+* TODO allow 'shifting' oscillator (equivalent to changeRatio)
-TODO allow changeRatios to be function controlled rather than constant?
+* TODO allow changeRatios to be function controlled rather than constant?
-TODO allow multiple workers
+* TODO allow multiple workers
-TODO docs
+* TODO finish docs
+* TODO allow initialising amplitude at 0